“You know how your parents teach you about life? I learned about life through Naruto.” — Carlos, a teen who loves anime

-So why do teens like it?
+So why do teens like anime and manga?

 Relatable characters: Anime characters are often outcasts, struggling to find friends, struggling with being shy, just wanting to fit in.
 Anime scratched an itch that American TV shows and kids’ cartoons just weren’t addressing.
 Jason DeMarco, who worked as an associate creative at Toonami in the ’90s, explains why anime like Dragon Ball Z appeals to minority teens: